sierrab100/Hospital_Analytics_Dashboard/README.md

 ## Objective:
-The goal of this project was to analyze healthcare claim data to compare out-of-pocket costs and payer coverage costs across different medical procedures, helping identify which procedures place the greatest financial burden on patients.
+The goal of this project was to visualize and analyze a hospital’s patient encounter data using Tableau.
+The objective was to uncover yearly trends, encounter class distributions, procedure costs, and payer coverage patterns to support data-driven decision-making in hospital operations and healthcare cost management.

 Tools Used: